-- A. Tardiness for five (5) times, or an accumulated tardiness of one-hundred (100) minutes, whichever comes first, within any thirty (30)-day period shall constitute excessive tardiness1 and shall be considered as a single and separate violation.
+- A. Tardiness for five (5) times, or an accumulated tardiness of onehundred (100) minutes, whichever comes first, within any thirty (30)-day period shall constitute excessive tardiness1 and shall be considered as a single and separate violation.
 Five (5) minutes at most is allowed as a grace period for latecomers. - B. Unauthorized and unexcused absence from work for one-half (1/2) day or at most two (2) days shall be considered as simple absence. - C. In cases where the unauthorized and unexcused absence from work extends for more than two (2) but not more than five (5) consecutive working days, these shall be considered as multiple absences. - D. Unauthorized and unexcused absences from work that exceed five (5) consecutive working days shall constitute excessive absences. - E. Failure to time-in and time-out in the assigned time capture device two (2) times within a 30-day period. - F. Non-conformity with the company's sick leave policy, including unjustified refusal to undergo physical examination or diagnostic procedures as required.

-SCHEDULE OF PENALTIES VIOLATIONS WITHIN A 12-MONTH PERIOD First Fourth Second Third Reprimand 3-day 5-day 10-day suspension suspension suspension Reprimand 10-day 5-dav 15 calendar days suspension suspension suspension 5-day 10-day 15 calendar suspension suspension days Dismissal suspension Dismissal Reprimand 3-day 5-day 10-day suspension suspension suspension 3-day Reprimand 1-dav 5-day suspension suspension suspension
+SCHEDULE OF PENALTIES VIOLATIONS WITHIN A 12-MONTH PERIOD

+First Second Third Fourth Reprimand 3-day suspension 5-day suspension 10-day suspension Reprimand 5-day suspension 10-day suspension 15 calendar days suspension 5-day suspension 10-day suspension 15 calendar days suspension Dismissal Dism iissal Reprimand 3-day suspension 5-day suspension 10-day suspension Reprimand 1-day suspension 3-day suspension 5-day suspension